-The Sheraton Melbourne is, as a Starwood loyalist, my go to hotel when travelling to Melbourne.
-It’s not very big, but makes up for it’s size with a good location, modern and comfortable rooms and generally good service.
+The Sheraton Melbourne is, as a Marriott loyalist, my go-to hotel when travelling to Melbourne.
+It’s not very big, but makes up for its size with a good location, modern and comfortable rooms and generally good service.

 Research & Booking